Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 ## About the code

 This sample uses the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) to sign in users within your Azure AD tenant.
-It levarages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common) repository to allow for quick app setup.
+It also leverages the IdentityWebPython class from the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common) repository to allow for quick app setup.

 1. A configuration object is parsed from [aad.config.json](./aad.config.json)
 1. A FlaskAdapter is instantiated for interfacing with the Flask app
 1. The FlaskAdapter and an Azure AD configuration object are used to instantiate IdentityWebPython

     ```python
     aad_configuration = AADConfig.parse_json('aad.config.json')
     adapter = FlaskContextAdapter(app)